-With a new decade under way, this offers your team the opportunity to measure your hiring success over the past 10 years and outline actionable steps to improve your hiring in the years to come.
+We’re a third of the way through the 2020’s, so this is the perfect opportunity to measure your hiring success over the past few years and outline actionable steps to improve your hiring in the rest of the decade.

-Looking ahead to the next 10 years, your team needs to take proactive steps to set yourself up for hiring success no matter the economic conditions.
+Looking ahead to the rest of the decade, your team needs to take proactive steps to set yourself up for hiring success no matter the economic conditions.
 Below, we’ve outlined several key tips to get started.

 Many employers don’t have an ongoing, proactive recruitment marketing strategy in place and make the mistake of investing in only one or two recruitment marketing channels – such as a one-off job board posting each time a role opens.
 But relying on job boards can result in a high quantity, low quality of applicants.
 And employers often have limited visibility into which job boards drive the most quality applicants and eventual hires.